MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 These "hands-on-keyboard" attacks usually target organizations rather than a single device.

 *Human-operated* also means there's a human threat actor using their insights into common system and security misconfigurations.
-The goal is to infiltrate the organization, navigate the network, and adapt to the environment and its weaknesses.
+They aim to infiltrate the organization, navigate the network, and adapt to the environment and its weaknesses.

 Hallmarks of these human-operated ransomware attacks typically include **credential theft** and **lateral movement** with an elevation of the privileges in stolen accounts.